lttng/lttng-docs/contents/understanding-lttng/core-concepts/channel/intro.md

 A _channel_ is a set of events with specific parameters and potential added context information.
 Channels have unique names per domain within a tracing session.
-A given event is always registered to at least one channel; having an enabled event in two channels will produce a trace with this event recorded twice everytime it occurs.
+A given event is always registered to at least one channel; having the same enabled event in two channels makes this event being recorded twice everytime it occurs.

 Channels may be individually enabled or disabled.
-Occurring events of a disabled channel will never make it to recorded events.
+Occurring events of a disabled channel never make it to recorded events.

 The fundamental role of a channel is to keep a shared ring buffer, where events are eventually recorded by the tracer and consumed by a consumer